Kmeakin/walrus-report/src/30-implementation.md

 example, each expression must be associated with its inferred type after type inference, or each variable with its parent scope.
-This problem of having to annotate trees with different pieces of metadata at different stages in a program has been referred to in the literature as *The AST Typing Problem* ^[BIB http://blog.ezyang.com/2013/05/the-ast-typing-problem] or the *The tree Decoration Problem* ^[BIB Trees that Grow paper].
+This problem of having to annotate trees with different pieces of metadata at different stages in a program has been referred to in the literature as *The AST Typing Problem* ^[TODO http://blog.ezyang.com/2013/05/the-ast-typing-problem] or the *The tree Decoration Problem* ^[TODO Trees that Grow paper].

-The naive solution to this problem is to have multiple IRs for each stage of the semantic analysis and annotate each new IR with the appropriate information, so that, for example, scope-checking converts `Expr`s to `ScopedExpr`s and type-inference converts `ScopeExpr`s to `TypedExprs`.
+The naive solution to this problem is to have multiple IRs for each stage of the semantic analysis and annotate each new IR with the appropriate information, so that, for example, scope generation converts `Expr`s to `ScopedExpr`s and type inference converts `ScopeExpr`s to `TypedExprs`.
 However, this approach would require a large amount of code duplication: the HIR definitions run to about 250 lines, so each new IR would add at least 250 lines of nearly identical definitions plus code to convert between the representations.

-The approach we have chosen is to store auxiliary data in *side-tables* (eg a `HashMap` or other associative container), rather than storing them *inline* inside the tree data structure.
+The approach we have chosen is to store auxiliary data in *side tables* (eg a `HashMap` or other associative container), rather than storing them *inline* inside the tree data structure.
 For example, as a first attempt, we could create a `HashMap<hir::Expr, types::Type>`{.rust}, for mapping each `Expr` to its